ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   Event - keyup > Trigger - Fires when the user releases a key on the keyboard.
 Keyup fires after a character shows on screen.
             -   Events fire in this order... keydown, keypress, keyup.
         *   Which key was pressed? - The property keyCode returns ASCII code that represents the character for that key.
 Corresponding characters are on a ASCII table.
+* Form Events
+    -   There are two events that are commonly used with forms.
+In particular you are likely to see submit used in form validation.
+        *   Event - submit > Trigger - When a form is submitted, the submit event fires on the node representing the form> element.
+It is most commonly used when checking the values a user has entered into a form before sending it to the server.
+        *   Event - change > Trigger - Fires when the status fo several form elements change.
+Examples are dropdown boxes, radio buttons, checkboxes etc...
+        *   Event - input > Trigger - The input event, which you saw earlier is commonly used with input> and textarea> elements.
+    -   Focus and blur events are often used with forms, but can also be used in conjunction with other elements.
+    -   Validation aka checking form values.
+If users miss required information or enter incorrect information, checking it using JS is faster than sending the data to the server for it to be checked.